Healthdirect Free Australian health advice you can count on.

 How is lipoedema diagnosed?

-Your doctor can diagnose lipoedema by asking you about your medical history and giving you a physical health examination.
-Currently, there are no known medical tests to diagnose lipoedema.
+Your doctor can diagnose lipoedema by asking you about your symptoms and doing a physical health examination.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.